promocare/solidFeed/README.md

 ![solidFeed logo](https://github.com/promocare/solidFeed/blob/master/logo.png)
-# solidFeed
+# SolidFeed
-A better social media platform based on Solid
+A better social media platform based on Solid.

 ## Introduction
 The goal of this documents is to explain the guidelines for a new Solid based social network.